MicrosoftDocs/ai-builder/ai-builder-docs/prediction-data-prep.md

 product\_weight\_g|Weight g
 product\_width\_cm|Width cm

-> Wait until both of these imports are complete before moving onto the next step.
+> Wait until both of these imports are complete before moving on to the next step.

-14. Repeat the process again, but this time use **order.csv** and map it to **BC Order**.
+14. Repeat the process, but this time use **order.csv** and map it to **BC Order**.
 Map the fields like this:

 **Source Field**|**Map to**
 :-----|:-----